 Q159.1.
 M1910.
 If I mark a process measure assessment item "Yes" (that the assessment was done), is that sufficient documentation or do I have to explain which tool I used and how I came to the decision regarding my patient's level of risk?
-[Q&A EDITED 06/14; Previously CMS OCCB 10/09 Q&A #15]
+[Q&A EDITED 10/18; EDITED 06/14; Previously CMS OCCB 10/09 Q&A #15]

 A159.1.
-Whether the clinician uses a standardized, validated assessment or a combination of clinical factors for assessment of fall risk, pain severity, depression, or pressure ulcer risk, it is expected that the clinical record would detail the clinical factors or tool that was used and the related findings and analysis to support the OASIS response selected.
+If the clinician uses a standardized, validated assessment for fall risk assessment (M1910), it is expected that the clinical record would detail the tool that was used and the related findings to support the OASIS response selected.